 Bentracimab (previously PB2452) has been studied in Phase 1, Phase 2 and Phase 3 clinical trials and has demonstrated the potential to bring life-saving therapeutic benefit through immediate and sustained reversal of the antiplatelet activity of ticagrelor, potentially mitigating concerns regarding bleeding risks associated with the use of antiplatelet drugs.
 Additionally, in a translational study, bentracimab achieved equivalent reversal of branded ticagrelor and multiple ticagrelor generics.

 Bentracimab is currently in late-stage clinical development in the REVERSE-IT (Rapid and SustainEd ReVERSal of TicagrElor – Intervention Trial) trial.
 REVERSE-IT is a Phase 3, multi-center, open-label, prospective single-arm trial designed to study reversal of the antiplatelet effects of ticagrelor with bentracimab in patients who present with uncontrolled major or life-threatening bleeding or who require urgent surgery or invasive procedure.
-As of August 2021, the enrollment for the interim analysis of REVERSE-IT Phase 3 trial was completed, with top-line data expected later in 2021.
-Data from the Phase 2B and Phase 3 trials are expected to form the basis of a BLA submission for accelerated approval, which are currently being prepared and targeted for mid-2022.
+In August 2021, the enrollment for the interim analysis of REVERSE-IT Phase 3 trial was completed, and top-line data were reported in November 2021.
+Interim results from the REVERSE-IT trial showed:

 For additional information, please visit: